-It’s that time of the year again, after Christmas, when we all start doing a little bit of reflection, it’s a bit corny if you ask me.
-I say that but I’ve just published a recap video of 2017 on my youtube channel, hypocritical or what?
-Jokes aside, we live our lives without a care for a good 360 days and then BAM in the last 5 days of the year we suddenly realize we should probably start thinking about all the not so wise decisions we have been making throughout the year.
+It’s that time of the year again, when we all start doing a little bit of reflection, it’s a bit corny if you ask me.
+I say that but I’m probably going to do the exact same thing, hypocritical or what?
+Jokes aside, we live our lives without a care for a good 360 days and then BAM in the last weeks of the year we suddenly realize we should probably start thinking about all the not so wise decisions we have been making throughout the year.

 Lol it’s funny how the human brain works isn’t it.

 Upon my personal reflection, I discovered that the majority of my 2017 was spent recovering from difficult experiences of 2016, sadly towards the end of that year I experience an unexpected loss.
 I wasn’t sure how to feel and to be honest I spent a lot of time questioning my emotions.
 I didn’t really know whether I had the right to be upset given the circumstance surrounding the events that had taken place.
 I realize I am been extremely vague in regards to this experience, however, the purpose of this post is not to divulge any personal information regarding this, instead I would like to share a few things I’ve learnt about growing from a tough experience and hopefully help others who may need some time to recover from a difficult year.

 How do you recover from a “bad” year?

 Before we dive into how you can recover from a tough year, it’s important to understand that the assessment of a bad year is solely up to you, although my experience is regarding a loss, you do not have to have experienced a loss to follow the following steps.
 A bad year could be related to a break down in your relationships, financial problems, issues relating to health etc.